hasananowar/DLP/README.md

 ### Datasets

-Presently, we only provide a small sample of the dataset used.
-Since the data was obtained from our collaborators working on Molecular Dynamics Simulation from other Universities - please send us a formal request via email and we will promptly respond and provide it.
+Presently, we only provide a small sample of the dataset used [Download Sample Dataset](https://drive.google.com/file/d/1cYsPavp3G7H16gU5ysX_ldmjD8uA7by-/view?usp=sharing).
+Since the data was obtained from our collaborators working on Molecular Dynamics Simulation at other institutions - please send us a formal request via email and we will promptly respond and provide it.

 ## Contact